beacon-biosignals/OndaEDF.jl/README.md

 ```
 The executed plan as returned is a [Tables.jl](https://github.com/JuliaData/Tables.jl)-compatible table, with one row per `EDF.Signal` and columns for
 - the fields of the original `EDF.SignalHeader`
-- the fields of the generated `Onda.SamplesInfo`, including
+- the fields of the generated `Onda.SamplesInfoV2`, including
-  - `:kind`, the extracted signal kind
+  - `:sensor_type`, the extracted sensor type
   - `:channel`, the extracted channel label (instead of `:channels`, since each `EDF.Signal` is exactly one channel in `Onda.Samples`)
 - `:edf_signal_index`, the 1-based numerical index of the source signal in `edf.signals`
 - `:onda_signal_index`, the ordinal index of the resulting samples (not necessarily the index into `samples`, since some groups might be skipped)